What jobs can you get with an international business management degree?

 - Communicating with different audiences

 - Planning and management

 - Research and analysis

-Your course may include a year’s working placement where you will be encouraged to develop your industry knowledge or even work or study abroad.
+Your course may include a year’s working placement where you will experience growth and development within a supportive environment. or even work or study abroad.
 This will help you to demonstrate your commitment to your career, cultural awareness and curiosity, as well as your ability to be flexible.

 International business covers a broad spectrum of skills.
 You do not need to know which area of business and management you want to specialise in; you will figure this out as your progress with your degree and as you gain industry experience.